 Fall season is definitely upon us.
-That means apple picking and all the warm spiced baked goods.
+That means apple picking at your favourite apple orchard and all the warm spiced baked goods.
 One of the best parts of going apple picking is getting some warm apple cider doughnuts when you are checking out.
 I’m pretty sure that is the only reason my hubby comes with me.
+If you’ve never had an apple cider doughnut I have to let you know, you are really missing out.
 They smell heavenly - you just can’t resist getting a few to enjoy there and some to take home.
 They smell like fall to me - so if you are looking for a fall treat and getting into the fall spirit like I am, this is defining the one.
-All the same flavours of apple cider doughnuts but in a beautiful bundt that is baked (not fried like the doughnuts are) so break out your bundt pans people.
+This apple cider doughnut cake tastes exactly like the cake version of these delicious donuts.
+So, you are totally in for a treat with this recipe.
+It’s an delicious option for a dessert at a fall gathering.
+All the same flavours of apple cider doughnuts but in a beautiful bundt that is baked (not fried like some of the doughnuts are) so break out your bundt pans people.

 I am happy to be collaborating with Ciroa to bring you this delicious bundt cake recipe showcasing their beautiful bundt cake decorative pans.
 I made this recipe in their Scallop Decorative Cake Pan, their Swirl Decorative Cake Pan, their Acorns & Leaves Decorative Cake Pan and their Mini Cake Pan with Pumpkin & Leaves.
 The pans are a delight to use.
 They have a great non-stick layer which is helpful for unveiling a perfect bundt every time.
 I showcased my bundts on their pedestal cake stands with bamboo insert as well.